CAT Logo

 Zero Carbon Britain – Research Reports

-Home » Info & Resources » Zero Carbon Britain Hub and Innovation Lab » Zero Carbon Britain – Research Reports
+Home » Resources and Advice » Zero Carbon Britain Hub and Innovation Lab » Zero Carbon Britain – Research Reports

 Zero Carbon Britain research reports include: a technical scenario modelling energy and land-use; a summary of low- and zero-carbon case studies from around the world; an exploring of the cultural, social and political barriers to change and how these can be overcome; and an in-depth look at food and diets.